Working Out in the Great Outdoors

 Besides the physical benefits, exercising in a natural environment can boost your mental health.
 According to the National Fitness Campaign, a wellness consulting firm working to build healthy communities in America, “green exercise” can lead to improved mood, reduced stress, increased mindfulness, improved self-esteem and better sleep.
 Even just five minutes a day of green exercise has been shown to improve mental well-being.

-Charleston County Parks & Recreation Commission Public Information Coordinator Sarah Reynolds said that places such as James Island County Park offer numerous outdoor exercise alternatives, including miles of paved and unpaved trails for walking, running, biking or skating; a 50-foot-tall climbing wall; the Challenge Course, a physically challenging group team-building experience; a sand volleyball court; and open meadows for play or activities.
+Sarah Reynolds of the Charleston County Parks & Recreation Commission said that James Island County Park offers miles of paved and unpaved trails for walking, running, biking or skating; a 50-foot climbing wall; a team Challenge Course; a sand volleyball court; and open meadows.
+Pedal boat, kayak and stand-up paddleboard rentals are also available.
+CCPRC hosts Sunrise Yoga throughout the year at rotating park locations.

 These are only a sample of the outdoor exercise opportunities available locally.
 So get outside and enjoy some sunshine and fresh air while staying fit.
 Your body and mind will thank you.